Windsor to Toronto: Exciting sports, events and entertainment

 The Twisted Apron

-Enjoy delicious French toast, waffles and omelettes in the Walkerville neighbourhood.
+Enjoy delicious French toast, waffles and omelettes in the Walkerville neighborhood.

 Location: 1968 Wyandotte Street East, Windsor